 Without further major intervention, cars will continue to be the dominant form of travel and could become significantly cheaper to use with emerging technology.
-Further increases in the volume of car trips, such as from more people living and working in the area, will lead to significant increases in traffic and pose problems to the future operation of the transport network.
+Further increases in the volume of car trips, such as from more people living and working in the area, will lead to the future operation of the transport network.